matlab-deep-learning/llms-with-matlab/doc/functions/openAIFunction.md

 # openAIFunction

-Use OpenAI® Function Calls from MATLAB®
+Use Function Calls from MATLAB®

 # Creation
 ## Syntax